 Let's say you witness your pet getting injured, eating something it shouldn't have, or otherwise falling ill somehow.
 Or, you simply notice unusual signs and symptoms that concern you.
 What to do?
 What action should you take?
-Here are the 3 key action steps we want all pet parents from the Park Hills and Louisville KY area to do in the event of a pet emergency:
+Here are the 3 key action steps we want all pet parents from the Park Hills, KY area to do in the event of a pet emergency:

 For more than 40 years, our veterinarian staff at Park Hills Animal Hospital has been doing our part to all local animals safe, healthy, and happy.
 If you live near Park Hills then save our number to your phone so you'll never be more than one call away in the event of a pet emergency.
 To learn more about our animal care services or to schedule an appointment for your pets, then call us now at 859-581-5200.